syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 {% endhighlight %}

-The following code snippet shows how to convert a Text file into Word document.
+The following code example shows how to convert a Text file into Word document.

 {% highlight c# %}
 [C#]

-//Load a text file
+//Loads a text file

 WordDocument document = new WordDocument("Template.txt");

-//Saving the document as text file
+//Saves the document as text file

 document.Save("TextToWord.docx", FormatType.Docx);

-//Close the document
+//Closes the document

 document.Close();